 Hannibal Smith was out helping a friend round up cattle on his ranch outside of Bad Rock, CA. He had gone to see Maggie Sullivan for a lovely, relaxing weekend, but Jacob Johnson asked him to help with the roundup in the upper pasture to get the cattle closer to the ranch and easier to get feed to during the winter snows and Hannibal, of course, agreed to help him.
 He wanted to spend some quality time with Maggie, but since Jacob asked and Maggie was busy with a pregnant patient, Hannibal decided to assist the old rancher to find his cows, and he got the benefit of relaxing on the back of a horse.

 Hannibal loved riding horses and found it very relaxing, but he didn't get to ride as much as he would like to because of his somewhat hectic and unusual lifestyle being AWOL and a fugitive from the US Army.
 He had been on the equestrian team at West Point and invited to the US Olympic Trials in 1956, but due to his lack of experience in international competition, Hannibal was designated as an alternate for the US Olympic Team that year in jumping and dressage.
-And to go along with his inexperience, the Olympic Committee didn't think his academy horse Firefly was up to the task in a world-class competition since the animal was a former thoroughbred racehorse who no one thought was special until Hannibal made the team and started riding him during his first year at the academy in 1953.
+And to go along with his inexperience, the Olympic Committee didn't think his academy horse Phantom was up to the task in a world-class competition since the animal was a former thoroughbred racehorse who no one thought was special until Hannibal made the team and started riding him during his first year at the academy in 1953.
 The war hardened young man and the former racehorse meshed perfectly as a team and won a lot of meets for the Point together to get invited to the Olympic trials in 1956.

 But that year the Olympics were in Melbourne, Australia and because Australia had a strict six-month pre-shipment quarantine on horses and the government refused to change the quarantine laws for the Olympic horses, the competition for the Olympics was in Stockholm, Sweden in June 1956.
 And since Australia is in the southern hemisphere, the summer games were held in November.
 As an official member of the team, Hannibal traveled to Stockholm for the games and had a lot of great memories from the trip, but because he was an alternate he didn't get to ride and compete.
 But he looked at it as somewhat of a blessing since it wouldn't have mattered anyway because the judging was so biased towards the Germans and the Swedes, the International Olympic committee suspended the judges a few months later.
 And Olympic dressage almost didn't make it onto the schedule the 1960 games because of the controversy.
 Hannibal was just proud to have made the team at all on what everyone considered an average horse.
 The Point even had a picture of the two of them on a wall at the stables taken during the opening ceremonies at the games.

 Hannibal was proud of the fact he did officially make the Olympic team riding a donated academy horse, and none of the so-called experts thought he was an Olympic caliber horse, but together they proved all the experts wrong by defeating several Olympic riders and their horses during the eventing season.
-Firefly was an extraordinary horse, and with Hannibal on his back, they were a talented team of horse and rider.
-Hannibal adored Firefly, and the horse followed him around the pasture like a dog follows its owner and always nosed his pockets for the peppermints he kept there for him.
+Phantom was an extraordinary horse, and with Hannibal on his back, they were a talented team of horse and rider.
+Hannibal adored Phantom, and the horse followed him around the pasture like a dog follows its owner and always nosed his pockets for the peppermints he kept there for him.

-So as Hannibal rode along the fence line on the ridgeline overhanging the valley in the upper pasture looking for stray cattle on his big bay quarter horse Shotgun, who by chance looked like Firefly, Hannibal spotted something in the distance and stopped at a break in the trees.
+So as Hannibal rode along the fence line on the ridgeline overhanging the valley in the upper pasture looking for stray cattle on his big bay quarter horse Casanova, who by chance looked like Phantom, Hannibal spotted something in the distance and stopped at a break in the trees.
 As he watched from a distance, Hannibal saw one of the small hunting cabins Jacob kept on his land for hunting season, and there were several vehicles and a couple of tents erected next to it.
 Since he already cleared the area around the cabin of cattle, Hannibal knew whoever had moved into the cabin shouldn't be there because Jacob would have mentioned someone renting the hunting cabin since it wasn't hunting season and even more unusual was the cabin would be inaccessible when the winter snows began in a few weeks.

 So, Hannibal picked up the binoculars hanging from his saddle horn and focused on the camp from the upper ridge when a truck pulled up to the elevated wooden deck surrounding the building, and two men were forcibly pulled from the back and dragged inside.
 Both men were tied up tightly and forced into the cabin by men on both arms lifting them because they refused to walk, so they were apparently not there by choice.
 The hairs on the back of his neck started standing up, and Hannibal's gut told him something was wrong, but he couldn't get any closer to the cabin during the daylight without being spotted by the numerous armed men positioned around the camp.
 And dressed as a cowboy wearing leather chaps, blue jeans, a denim shirt and matching jacket with a white cowboy hat and on the back of a horse didn't lend well to sneaking up on the men during the daylight hours.